Catalog: PNW BOCES and Hudson River Teacher Center

 This series of professional learning sessions introduces the New York State Science Learning Standards (NYSSLS) at this grade level and focuses on how to operationalize them in classrooms.
 These sessions provide immersion tasks, so teachers experience how students are expected to use the three dimensions of the standards to make sense of core science ideas.

 The workshop format consists of asynchronous pre-session activities and a 2-hour synchronous meeting using Zoom.
 Two CTLE credits will be awarded for completion of the pre-session activities, and two more credits will be awarded for attendance of the synchronous meeting per session.
-Each of the eight sessions addresses about one-half of each unit's lessons.
+Each of the six sessions addresses about one-half of each unit's lessons.

 The following asynchronous assignments are to be completed before each professional learning session: